whatslunch/nomnoms-overview/server/README.md

 > POST   - `/restaurant` inserts a new restaurant record - body should contain some field:value pairs to populate new record with.
 > GET    - `/restaurant/:id` retrieves a existing restaurant record.
 > PATCH  - `/restaurant/:id` updates an existing restaurant record - body should contain some field:value pairs to update record with.
-> DELETE - `/restaurant/:id` deletes an existing restaurant record.
+> DELETE - `/restaurant/:id` deletes an existing restaurant record